Deutsch

 How do animals know where they are and choose appropriate navigational strategies?

-We study two organisms that each bring unique experimental advantages
+We study multiple insect species that each bring unique experimental advantages

 In fruit flies (Drosophila melanogaster) we can use genetic tools and established calcium imaging techniques to monitor and perturb defined populations of neurons.
-Desert ants (Cataglyphis nodus) have exquisite and robust navigation behaviour, which has been characterised in a defined ethological context.
-We compare these models across multiple axes: anatomical structure of circuits, behaviour and eventually physiology.
+In desert ants (Cataglyphis), which show exquisite and robust navigation behaviour, we can study navigation in the laboratory and the field, and in a defined ethological context.
+Finally, we also study the same circuits in a blind ant, the clonal raider ant (Ooceraea biroi), which lives underground and, in contrast to our other modes, does not use vision.
+We compare these models across multiple axes: anatomical circuit structure, behaviour and physiology.

 Connecting circuits to behaviour